Cruising Info

 Filling with diesel & gas in Lombok

 Thailand: We got fuel by jerry jug via rented car to Nai Harn Bay.
-Ao Chalong would also be a convenient place.
-Can’t remember the price but it was pretty cheap.
+Ao Chalong has a fuel dock accessible at high tide on the pier.
+It's about $1/liter, the same price as the stations inland.
+That's unusual!

-Sri Lanka: We used jerry jugs, and Mike’s Yacht Services delivered right to the dock in the security area - $.60/liter.
+Sri Lanka: We used jerry jugs and Mike’s Yacht Services in Galle (in 2007) delivered right to the dock in the security area - $.60/liter.
 If you use GAC (which claims a monopoly) they'll charge you an extra 10%.

-Maldives: We had it delivered to the wall in Gan, organized by Mulla from Two Plus One store, but it's easy to arrange yourself.
-Just go to the fuel station half way up Feydoo and ask.
+Maldives: We had it delivered to the wall in Gan, but it's easy to arrange yourself.
+Just go to the fuel station half way up Feyhdoo and ask.
 However, the meter on the fuel truck over-reads by a good 10%, so the fuel will cost you that 10% extra.
-Don't know how good the metering is at the station, but the truck and the station are owned by the same company.
+The metering at the station is much more accurate, so for large amounts its probably worthwhile renting a truck to take your jugs to the station.
+According to four friends on Totem, you can get fuel at the dock in Male.

 OUTBOARD GASOLINE